 Photo Credit: India Tribune

-Said to have once hung on the neck of the sun god himself, the large and mediocre Koh-i-Noor diamond was given as a gift to Queen
+Said to have once hung on the neck of the Sun God himself, the large and mediocre Koh-i-Nur ("Mountain of Light") diamond was given as a gift to Queen

 Persia.
 It remained in Afghanistan, passing through the hands of several Persian rulers, until Shah Shuja was defeated by Mahmud.

-From prison, Shah Shuja sent his family, along with the stone, to
+From prison, Shah Shuja sent the stone with his family to

 After his death in 1843, Ranjit Singh left a vacuum of power in

 India.
-This of course resulted in fighting among his successors, one of whom was nine-year-old Duleep Singh.
-It also opened the door for the British to finally gain a foothold in the sought-after Indian territory
+This, of course, resulted in fighting among his successors, one of whom was nine-year-old Duleep Singh.
+It also opened the door for Britain to finally gain a foothold in the sought-after Indian territory

-After a six-year attempt to dominate the region, the British defeated the Sikhs and Afghans, abdicated the Sikh treasury under the 1849 Treaty of Lahore, and carried the diamond and Duleep Singh back to
+After a six-year attempt to dominate the region, the British defeated the Sikhs and Afghans, abdicated the Sikh treasury under the 1849 Treaty of Lahore, and carried the Koh-i-Nur (also called Koh-i-Noor) and Duleep Singh back to

 England in victory.